EVENTSTESTIMONIALSvCISO

 Guidelines of SEBI - A Complete Overview

-“Cyber Security and Resilience Framework for Stock Exchanges and Depositories”.
+“Cyber Security & Cyber Resilience Framework for Regulated Entities”.

 Who all are Involved?